AMalkov-Quest/Riurik/README.markdown

 ### Quick start

-Being a Django web application, Riurik requires Python.
+Being a Django web application, Riurik requires Python and Django.
 It works with any Python version from 2.4 to 2.7, but we recommend installing current Python 2.7.2 version.
 Get Python at http://www.python.org.
 If you’re running Linux, you probably already have it installed.
+To install the Django framework follow [this installation guid][5].
 Download the [latest packaged release from Github][4]

 ### Example